Data-Driven Investments: Equity

 The competition is to run a diversified long-short market-neutral portfolio with a quantitative approach.
 Paper trading is done using the StockTrak platform.
 Teams are judged on compliance, returns, and a video presentation of their strategy in three stages: teams that perform well on compliance proceed to the second stage, the top ten teams on compliance and portfolio returns proceed to the third stage, and teams in the third stage prepare video presentations.

-The app in Assignment 3 could be used to generate recommendations for weekly trades.
-Unfortunately, the competition begins very shortly after the class begins, so some stopgap trades will need to be put in place before the pipeline is ready.
+The app in Assignment 4 could be used to generate recommendations for weekly trades.
+Unfortunately, the competition begins very shortly after the class begins, so some stopgap trades will need to be put in place before your app is ready.

 Honor Code